vanillaSlice/blog/content/post/seven-languages-in-seven-weeks.md

 Each language has a dedicated chapter split into five sections:

 1. An introduction to the language.
-2. *Day 1* - an introduction to the language's syntax (this is not the focal point), design features and new concepts.
+2. *Day 1* - an introduction to the language's syntax (not the focal point), design features and new concepts.
 These sections end with exercises for the reader to complete before the next day.
 3. *Day 2* - ditto the above but increasing in complexity.
 4. *Day 3* - ditto the above.
 5. A wrap up consisting of a recap of the previous three sections, pros & cons of the language and any final musings from the author.

-At this point, you may be thinking, "Prolog?
-Io?
-Why would I want to learn those?
-They aren't going to get me a job".
-And you're probably right.
-C#, Java and JavaScript could have easily been incorporated into *Seven Languages*.
-This — I believe — would have worked against the book's favour for a couple of reasons:

-1. The majority of people reading are likely to be well-versed in at least one of C#, Java or JavaScript.
-This could make a couple or more of the chapters redundant for a large part of the audience.
-2. Comparing C# and Java wouldn't be as interesting as comparing, say, Ruby and Haskell.
-The key here is being exposed to many languages that can differ from each other quite significantly.

 As I alluded to above, learning the various syntaxes is not the focus of this book.
 You'll learn so much more.
 You'll learn about actor-based concurrency in Io and Scala.
 You'll learn about how Scala addresses the criticisms aimed at Java